mverleg/silk_sql_gen/README.md

 Status
 -------------------------------

-This project is not ready for use.
+This project is still very experimental, but at least the Silk demo json works on:

+* Sqlite
+* Postgres